superxc3/xcmkb/list of items/list of keyboards/40percent/reviung41/readme.md

 The REVIUNG41 is 41-key column staggered keyboard.
 It is designed by [gtips](https://github.com/gtips/reviung).

+### What do you need to prepare?
+- 1 unit of 2u stab (either screw-in or pcb-mounted; warning!! plate-mounted stab is not supported)
+- 41 three or five pins mx style switches
+- 41 keycaps
+- Type c or micro usb data cable depends on batch

 Our acrylic layer case is modified according to gtips's with a few improvements as follow:
 - Now support screw-in stabs (tested with Durcok JWK V2 screw-in stabs)
 - Acrylic legs for about 7 degree angle